 How to take part

-You can help by taking part in one of our two surveys; the National Bats in Churches Study or Church Bat Detectives over June or July.
+You can help by taking part in one of our two surveys; the National Bats in Churches Study or Church Bat Detectives from June to August.

 National Bats in Churches Study

 We have 1000 randomly selected churches for this study.
 We need your help to survey as many as possible over the next four years (2019-2022).

 Better understand how bats use churches across England

 We'll be able to predict how many churches have bat roosts, the factors influencing the use of churches by bats and explore the differences between species and regions.

 Have a more thorough picture of the perspectives of those living with bats

 We know that there can be challenges for those using and looking after churches.
 This survey will provide a more thorough picture of these challenges and current attitudes towards bats.

 Provide better information and support for both church communities and bat conservation